 It's always been important for Chief Information Security Officers (CISOs) to deliver value to the company's bottom line.
 But new demands are raising the bar much higher for CISOs.

 Why Read This Paper:

 It's always been important for Chief Information Security Officers (CISOs) to deliver value to the company's bottom line.
-But new demands are raising the bar much higher for CISOs.
+But Covid-19 raised the bar even higher for CISOs.